aquasecurity/trivy/docs/misconfiguration/iac.md

 $ trivy config [YOUR_IaC_DIRECTORY]
 ```

-Then, Trivy pulls built-in policies from GitHub Container Registry as OCI artifact and scans IaC files with those policies.
+Trivy will automatically fetch the managed policies and will keep them up-to-date in future scans.

 !!! example
     ```